Skip to Content

 Review of the Tasmanian State Service

-The Tasmanian Government announced an independent Review of the Tasmanian State Service (the Review) in June 2019 to consider whether the governing framework of the State Service is fit for purpose for Tasmania today and into the future.
-The Review set out to identify structural, legislative and administrative improvements that will transform current structures, services and practices to deliver a more efficient and effective public service.
+The Tasmanian Government announced the Review in June 2019 to consider whether the State Service is fit for purpose for Tasmania today and into the future.
+The Review set out to identify structural, legislative and administrative improvements to transform current structures, services and practices to deliver a more efficient and effective public service.
+The scope of the Review was determined by the Terms of Reference which were subsequently amended in September 2020 and January 2021.

 The Review commenced in November 2019, with Dr Ian Watt AC appointed as Independent Reviewer.
 Dr Watt has worked at the highest levels of the public service in Australia, including as Secretary of the Department of Prime Minister and Cabinet and the head of the Australian Public Service.